Read-The-Question/rtq-review/src/pages/md/papers/blackheath-high-school--11-plus--maths--2007--sample-paper-1.md

-Plot the number of buses on the graph
+Plot three buses in the Friday row on the pictograph

 *ABBR: TODO:: Add drawing ends.*